Spatio-temporal model via Locally Adaptive Regression Splines: Outline of the proof of Theorems and

 To this end, let $\{\epsilon_{i,j}\}_{i=1,j=1}^{n,m_i}=:\epsilon\in\mathbb{R}^{\sum_{i=1}^nm_i}$ using the notation detailed in Section \ref{sec:notation}.
 The following relation can be expressed,

-A similar line of reasoning is adopted when dealing with spatial noise.
-Consequently, within the proof of Theorem \ref{Cest-d>1} detailed in Appendix \ref{proofT3}, our approach is geared towards bounding each constituent term present on the right-hand side of the aforementioned equation.
+A similar approach is used for handling spatial noise.
+As a result, in proving Theorem \ref{Cest-d>1} as detailed in Appendix \ref{proofT3}, our strategy focuses on setting bounds for each term on the right-hand side of the aforementioned equation.
 For the proof of Theorem \ref{Pest-d>1}, our methodology incorporates an auxiliary step, mirroring the strategy delineated in Section \ref{OutlineT1-2} pertinent to the proof of Theorem \ref{Penalized}.
 Comprehensive elaboration on this is available in Appendix \ref{proofT4}.